Frequently asked questions

 Common tree snake.

-The brown tree snake, sometimes referred to as a 'doll's-eye' or 'night tiger' lives in coastal areas of the State and Cape York Peninsula, across a range of habitats from rainforest, mangroves and wet and dry sclerophyll forests, through to paperbark swamps and coastal heaths.
+The brown tree snake, sometimes referred to as a 'doll's-eye' or 'night tiger' lives in coastal areas of the state and Cape York Peninsula, across a range of habitats from rainforest, mangroves and wet and dry sclerophyll forests, through to paperbark swamps and coastal heaths.
 It is a distinctive snake with large eyes, a broad head and thin neck and long slender body.
 Its body colour is brown to bright reddish-brown with many irregular, dark cross-bands.
 Its belly is cream to salmon-coloured.
-The brown tree snake grows to an average length of 1.5 metres, reaching a maximum of two metres.
+The brown tree snake grows to an average length of 1.5 metres (m), reaching a maximum of 2m.
 At night, this snake mostly forages in trees but will also hunt on the ground for small mammals, birds and their eggs, and lizards.

 The brown tree snake is a regular visitor to aviaries and houses in both urban and bushland environments, often seen hunting for geckos around the window sills at night and taking refuge in roofs, walls and on exposed rafters during the day.
 The brown tree snake is not considered dangerous to people as it is weakly venomous and rear fanged.
 Nevertheless, it can become very aggressive when disturbed and will often rear up into a series of S-shaped loops before delivering rapid and accurate strikes.